Special Education – Continuum of Services

-The Howard County Public School System, Department of Special Education, advocates for a continuum of special education services and placement considerations for all students with disabilities.
-Services and placements range from indirect services through residential services.
-All decisions regarding the placement of a child with a disability in a special education service delivery model will be made by an Individualized Education Program (IEP) team in consultation with the parents or guardians of the child and consistent with the Least Restrictive Environment requirements of the Individuals with Disabilities Education Act (IDEA) 2004.
+Services and supports vary greatly depending on the age and need of the individual student.
+All decisions regarding the placement of a child with a disability in special educationwill be made by an Individualized Education Program (IEP) team and are consistent with the Least Restrictive Environment requirements of the Individuals with Disabilities Education Act (IDEA) 2004.

-- Provide the general educator with guidance from the special education teacher on appropriate strategies for instruction, behavior management, data collection, observation, and feedback in the general education setting.
+- The general educator with guidance from the special education teacher on appropriate strategies for instruction, behavior management, data collection, observation, and feedback in the general education setting.

-- Facilitate service delivery through ongoing communication between general and special educators and related service providers.
+- The general educator with guidance from the related service providers and support teachers on strategies,materials, and equipment that can provide access to the instruction in the general education setting.service delivery through ongoing communication between general and special educators and related service providers.

 - Assistance in completing functional behavioral assessment (FBA) and developing a behavioral intervention plan (BIP) to address areas of concern.

-Some students may need more supports and services in order to access the general curriculum but are still able to learn in the general education setting.
-The direct service delivery model within the general education classroom can provide the following:
+Some students may need more support and services in order to access the general curriculum, but are still able to learn in the classroom with their peers.
+This can include:

-- Direct support for individual students by the special education teacher or paraeducator by making adaptations or modifications to the general education curriculum and assessments.
+- Adaptations or modifications to the general education curriculum and assessments.

-If the student’s academic or emotional needs have a significant impact on his or her ability to learn in the general education environment, the IEP team may determine that the student requires a more restrictive learning environment.
-Direct service outside the general education classroom in the student’s home school can provide the student with the following:
+If the student’s academic or emotional needs have a significant impact on his or her ability to learn in the classroom, the IEP team may determine that the student requires an alternative learning environment within the student’s home school.

-- Direct intensive or multi-sensory instruction utilizing specialized strategies and techniques in a small group, self-contained environment with an alternative curriculum when necessary.
+- Direct intensive or multi-sensory instruction utilizing specialized strategies and techniques in a small group, within a separate classroom, utilizing an alternative curriculum when necessary.

 - More specific skill training in academic skills or in the social, emotional, and behavioral areas.